alecsliger/scripts/README.md

   `scp.sh`

 I personally hate the scp syntax so I made this to avoid using it entirely.
 The best way to use it is to make a copy of the script for each server you intend on establishing a copy relationship with, and editing the OPTIONS lines accordingly.
-These can definitely be exploited for privilege escalation, so just keep them on a thumb drive to minimize exposure in that regard.
+These can probably be exploited for privilege escalation, so just keep them on a thumb drive to minimize exposure in that regard.